Chenglin-Yang/starter-hugo-academic/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: Email: chenglin.yangw at gmail dot com
+bio: chenglin.yangw at gmail dot com

 # Interests to show in About widget
 interests: